 Hank was a lawyer.
 Sued people.
-He seemed interested in me for some reason, making friendly inquiries that I politely answered while sneaking peaks at my book.
+He seemed interested in me for some reason, making friendly inquiries that I politely answered in snippets of one and two words while sneaking peaks back at my book.
 The guy was well within my personal space, his knees perilously close to touching mine.

 “No, I didn’t know that,” I said.

 “Yes,” he said, “many gay people come here to meet other gays.”

 “Is that why you’re here?”
 I asked.

 I thought Hank would go away.
 I’m sure he understood that I was just a guy — a regular guy — in the wrong place, but he stayed put and kept talking.
 I wished for death.

 After a few more minutes, however, a strange thing happened.
 I lost interest in my book and felt compelled to sprinkle Hank’s monologue with a few words of my own.
 His personable queries and articulate rejoinders crumbled my defences until I was speaking just as freely as him.
 Gee, I thought, talking to him is just like talking to a real person.
 We yakked for a while, me and Hank, just a couple guys shooting the breeze.

 He had concert tickets for that night and asked if I wanted to go — Dwight Yoakum, I think it was, but that’s not the point.
 I’d just been asked out by a gay guy!

 Despite my rural Alberta roots, it didn’t occur to me to laugh at, run away from, or whale on the gay guy.
 Being a thoughtful, compassionate human, I stayed calm and carefully told Hank that I wasn’t “like that.”
 There, I thought, it’s all out in the open and we can both move on with our mutually exclusive but equally respectable lives.